 Egyptian Ornithological Rarities Committee

-Currently, the EORC will start review and voting on a new set of recent and dated reports that need assessment, including several potential first for Egypt, for a 6th report.
+Currently, the EORC will start voting on a large set of new reports, including several potential first for Egypt, for a 5th report planned early 2019.
 We therefore ask observers to submit their reports of rarities, even if they concern birds observed in previous years.
-The list of rare species considered by the EORC and a form to submit rarity records are available at: http://www.chn-france.com/eorc/eorc.php?id_content=1
+The list of rare species considered by the EORC and a form to submit rarity records are available HERE.

 We do hope to receive your support and your reports on rare birds in Egypt!

 Lukasz Lawicki & Frédéric Jiguet, for the Egyptian Ornithological Rarities Committee